Bases in SeaTable #

 For backup, transfer to another user or transfer to another SeaTable server, Bases can be exported by their owners and administrators.
 Move the mouse cursor to the Base you want to export and select Export from the menu behind the three-dot icon.
 The export may take some time depending on the size of the Base.
 Basically, the export is done to a file of type .dtable.
 The name of the export file is the name of the base (for more information on exporting bases, see the article Data Import and Export in this section).
 If the export option is not displayed, then you do not have sufficient permissions.

 Restore Base Snapshot

-You can view and restore snapshots of the bases that you own or administrate.
-Move the mouse pointer over the base, then click the three-point icon to the right of the name and select Snapshots from the menu that opens to view the available snapshots.
-Click View to open the selected snapshot in a new browser tab.
-Click Restore to copy the selected snapshot to a new Base, whose name you must enter.
-(For more information on snapshots, see the Versioning & Snapshots article in this section).
+You can view and restore the snapshots of the Bases you own or administer.
+Hover the mouse cursor over the base, then click the three-dot icon to the right of the name and select Snapshots in the menu that opens to view the available snapshots.
+Click View to open the selected Snapshot in a new browser tab.
+Click Restore to copy the selected Snapshot to a new Base whose name you must enter (for more information on Snapshots, see the Versioning & Snapshots post in this section).